 My Favorite Gel Stains

-Next, I’ll walk you through the easy steps on how to apply gel stain for a beautiful finish using a gel stain.
+Next, I’ll walk you through the easy steps on how to apply gel stain for a beautiful finish.
 For this tutorial I am talking about applying gel stain to a tabletop.
 Gel staining is not hard, but I do have some tips for success that I’ll review later in the post.
 Hopefully you’ll find those helpful!

-- Gel Stain: I like Dixie Belle No Pain Gel Stain and/or General Finishes Java Gel Stain
+- Gel Stain: I like Dixie Belle No Pain Gel Stain General Finishes Java Gel Stain

 - Sanding pads: (optional) variable grits from 80 to 220.
-To keep it simple for a simple scuff prep sanding without totally removing the original finish use a 150 to 220 grit.
+To keep it simple for a simple scuff prep sanding without totally removing the original finish use a 180 grit to 220 grit.

-- Lint-Free Cloth, Stain Application Pad, and/or Foam Brush
+- Lint-Free Cloth Rags, Stain Applicator Pad, and/or Foam Brush

 - Paper Towels or Shop Towels for Cleanup